ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 # ArtVault Application Front-end Conventions:

-A Wip set of guidelines for front-end conventions regarding application file structure, Redux store, component structure and styling formatting via tailwind.
+A Wip set of guidelines for front-end conventions regarding application file structure, Redux store, component structure and styling/formatting via tailwind and prettier.
 Guidelines should be followed to maintain formatting consistency throughout the application.

 <br>

 ## Basic File Structure Reference

 ```
 Example App: